What You Do Matters

 Still, it’s worth fighting all of this when it comes to stories about whether we matter.
 Again and again, psychologists find that a sense of meaning and purpose contributes greatly to resilience and mental health.

 This isn’t news.
-Seventy three years ago, psychiatrist Viktor Frankl wrote that “those who have a ‘why’ to live can bear with almost any ‘how.’”
+Seventy three years ago, psychiatrist Viktor Frankl wrote in his book Man’s Search for Meaning that “those who have a ‘why’ to live can bear with almost any ‘how.’”
 (And he was paraphrasing Friedrich Wilhelm Nietzsche who was born 175 years ago!).

 So I fight to rewrite my story.
 I use my storytelling legacy for good, and I tell myself that what I do matters.
 And now I’ll tell you that what you do matters.
 After all, the best stories don’t have to be factual to be true.
 Anyway, sometimes it can be enough that they are useful.